stormpath/stormpath-cli/README.md

     stormpath command -a 144JVZINOF5EBNCMG9EXAMPLE:lWxOiKqKPNwJmSldbiSkEbkNjgh2uRSNAb+AEXAMPLE
     stormpath command --apikey 144JVZINOF5EBNCMG9EXAMPLE:lWxOiKqKPNwJmSldbiSkEbkNjgh2uRSNAb+AEXAMPLE

+`WARNING` : don't use if there are other users on the machine, since the key and the secret will be visible to anyone using the `ps` command to list the running processes.

-Or point to a different `apiKey.properties` file like so:
+Point to a different `apiKey.properties` file like so:

     stormpath command --apikeyfile /home/myuser/apiKeyAlternate.properties